Updated: Jan 25

 We're frequently astounded by how sophisticated computers have grown, and widespread networking has produced systems that are incredibly complicated and potent.

 However, another trend that may not have received as much attention as it should: low-cost video capturing and recording.
 Organizations are able to capture and store a tremendous amount of video thanks to improving compression techniques and declining storage costs, and camera component prices have dropped significantly.
-Modern techniques are making video analytics helpful in a variety of fields, and artificial intelligence systems are now frequently used to analyze video without requiring time-consuming human input.
+Modern techniques are making video analytics/machine vision helpful in a variety of fields, and computer vision is now frequently used to analyze video without requiring time-consuming human input.
 Here are the top six applications of video analytics.

 No place is safe, and theft is still a widespread occurrence.
 To stop theft, stores must make significant investments, and staff theft is still a problem in offices.
 Physical data breaches will always provide a serious risk, and theft of digital resources is another major problem.
 Even though a few well positioned cameras can catch almost all types of theft, maintaining active surveillance of cameras is expensive.
 Additionally, as anyone who has witnessed a magic show will confirm, humans who are viewing videos can be easily tricked.
 Modern artificial intelligence algorithms can identify theft using video analytics and notify security workers or law enforcement officials.
 When combined with theft detection systems, the widespread use of cameras will act as a potent deterrent to theft.
 When they believe they won't be detected, people frequently steal.
 Fewer people will be willing to take the risk of getting caught as a result of current and prospective theft detection systems.